 So if you do sign up for Windows 365 Business, you can easily provide Cloud PCs to any of your users that need them.
 Doing so allows them to stream their apps, data, content, settings, and storage from the Microsoft cloud.

-Purchasing Windows 365 subscriptions can be done either through the Windows 365 product site or via the Microsoft 365 admin center.
+Purchasing Windows 365 subscriptions can occur through the Windows 365 product site or via the Microsoft 365 admin center.
 And once you have purchased your subscription, you can assign licenses to users in your organization using the Microsoft 365 admin center.
-As far as sizing options are concerned, there are fixed-price licenses for the different Cloud PC sizes.
+As far as sizing options go, there are fixed-price licenses for the different Cloud PC sizes.
 During the assigning of licenses to users, you need to choose a size option.
 The options come with different numbers of CPUs, RAM, and storage to cater to the different work needs.
 The table below details this information:

 * Microsoft is retiring the first option (1vCPU) so clients are encouraged to select the 2vCPU option as the minimum configuration going forward.